arfc/transition-scenarios/README.md

     <xi:include href="[path_to_a.xml/a.xml]" />

-Unless the xml parser natively supports xinclude, the resulting xml file may have to be parsed with a parser that does.
-For an example, refer to the files in this repository.
+Unless the xml parser natively supports xinclude, the resulting xml file may have to be parsed with a parser that supports xinclude.
+An xml parsing script with xinclude support is provided in the repository.
+Refer to the files in this repository for example.